Witnesses and witness statements

 Written evidence from a witness must be completed truthfully, accurately and clearly, and sworn or affirmed as true and correct.

-You may be able to summons a person to appear as a witness if that person will not attend willingly.
+You may be able to summons a person to attend as a witness if that person will not attend willingly.

 Witness statements